matesze41/vitmma19-pw/README.md

 ### Data Preparation

 Data was of varying quality in this project, ended up using a subset of all available data.
+Data preparation is mainly done by a python script but pasting the data in the correct folder is a manual process.

 Please download the subset from:
 - On the official OneDrive repository navigate to bullflagdetector/GFTYRV